Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 CODESYS V3 Library for Monarco IO HAT

-I am not connected with Monarco.io or CODESYS in any way.
-I wrote this library out of hobbyism and for fun (self-education) because I love the industrial rubustness of this HAT.
-It's an industrial graded Hat ideally suited for Home, IOT or small industrial projects.
+The Monarcvo Hat is an industrial graded Hat ideally suited for Home, IOT or small industrial projects.

-The Monarco HAT was lacking a proper CODESYS V3 library, so I decided to write it myself to fill in this gap.
+It was lacking a proper CODESYS V3 library, so I decided to write it to fill in the gap.
-So, using C & Java Node-JS code examples and documentation from Monarco and after lots of reading and coding, this is end-result.
-I intend to expand on the Device driver with frequent updates.
+So, using C & Java Node-JS code examples and documentation from Monarco and after lots of reading and coding, this is the end-result.
 I decided that it maybe of use for other people, Therefore, I released it under the "Unlicense" agreement.
 It may still contain bugs (not too much I hope!).
 If you spot a bug, tell me.
 Feel free to contribute!

+PS: I am not connected with Monarco.io or CODESYS in any way.
+I wrote this library out of hobbyism and for fun (self-education).

 # Information about current version: V2.0.0.0;
-- Works as an IO driver, instead of a function block,
-- All interaction are done via IO and Parameters, No function Block calls needed!
+- Works as an IO driverL:All interaction are done via IO and parameters, no function Block calls are needed.
-- Breaks compatibilty because it's now IO parameter based, however v2.0.0.0 improves greatly on ease of use.
+- Breaks compatibilty with earlier version v1.0.0.0, however improves greatly on ease of use.

 # Information about previous versions;